top of page

 • Teams are aligned around one operating logic

-Value creation is not a financial construct.
+Value creation is not a financial model.
 It is a leadership construct.

 Why This Matters for PE Funds and Boards